task-proxemics/XLeRobot/Assembly.md

 ## Install the Lekiwi Base

-- Mount the 3 supporting connectors on the top plate, anywhere you think could give a stable support
+- Mount the 3 [connectors](https://github.com/Vector-Wangel/XLeRobot/blob/main/3D_Models/3D_models_for_printing/XLeRobot_special/base_connector.stl) on the top plate, anywhere you think could give a stable support
 ![image](https://github.com/user-attachments/assets/c8233b2d-c58a-4ce5-8b25-b0e7832a60f3)

 > [!TIP]
-> Put the Lekiwi base with the connects under the cart to see whether it can give enough pressure to the cart, with four wheels of the cart can still touch the ground.
+> Put the Lekiwi base with the connectors under the cart to see whether it can give enough pressure to the cart, with four wheels of the cart can still touch the ground.
 If not, try to modify the connectors' 3D model by slightly adjust the z-axis scale directly in the slicer software (keeping the xy-axis scale unchanged) and print them again.

 > [!TIP]
 > You might want to filp the cart over to do the assembly below.

+- Now install the Lekiwi base with the connectors onto the bottom of the IKEA cart, with [the duplicated thinner top plate](https://github.com/Vector-Wangel/XLeRobot/blob/main/3D_Models/3D_models_for_printing/XLeRobot_special/base_plate_layer2_thinner.stl) on the other side.
+> [!NOTE]
-- In the first version of hardware, it may be challenging to align all six screws perfectly.
+> In the first version of hardware, it may be challenging to align all 3x4=12 screws perfectly.
+You can try to adjust the position and wiggle a little bit to find a place that can install the most screws distributed evenly.
+Currently the best I can do is 2 screws for each connector, which can give a very stable support.
+We will also update a new hardware version compatible with the IKEA cart metal mesh shortly.
 - ![image](https://github.com/user-attachments/assets/fe28320e-1851-495b-afc3-4e9302f92626)

 - Use needle-nose pliers to cut out the metal mesh at the corresponding holes in the top base (only remove the central "x" to maintain structural integrity) for cable routing.